 To adapt this easy freezer lasagna recipe to an 8×8 pan, simply halve the ingredients.
 Alternatively, if you like the idea of using an 8×8 pan and have two of them, you can keep the ingredient amounts the same and make 2 8×8 freezer lasagnas.

 Perfect for Large Gatherings

 This recipe lends itself well to feeding a crowd.
-Just double, triple, or quadruple the recipe and put all of the pans in the oven to bake at the same time.
+To make a bulk lasagna recipe to feed a crowd, just double, triple, or quadruple the recipe.
+If you have room in your oven, or have a double oven (I’m jealous), put all of the pans in the oven to bake at the same time.
 If you don’t have two ovens (I do not) you may want to switch the pans on the top rack with the pans on the bottom rack about halfway through the baking cycle so the pans bake evenly.

-Is this easy lasagna calling your name?
-If you decide to try this recipe, I’d love to know how it turns out.
-If you like what you’ve read today, please consider subscribing and becoming part of the Fluxing Well tribe.
+Are these easy freezer lasagna recipes calling your name?
+If you decide to try on of these recipes, I’d love to know how it turns out.
+If you like what you’ve read today, please consider subscribing and becoming part of the Fluxing Well community.
 You will receive fresh ideas every week, plus access to a library of free printable resources, including a free cookbook filled with the best easy recipes from the Fluxing Well website.

-Perhaps this easy lasagna recipe will earn a special place at your family dinners.
+Perhaps one of these easy freezer lasagna recipes will earn a special place at your family dinners.
 We have many fond memories of gathering around a pan of this steamy, warm, savory goodness.
 It truly is comfort food at its best.
 I hope you have a fabulous week and have fun making easy lasagna!